-All program requirements exclusive of defence must be completed within three years from first registration.
+All program requirements exclusive of defence must be completed within three years (plus one year for direct entry) from first registration.
 Students are strongly encouraged to complete the degree within the four years (plus one year for direct entry PhD students).
 The maximum time for degree completion is six years (plus one year for direct entry) from the first registration.
 Should a student be unable to complete their degree requirements within the defined degree time limit, a program extension may be requested.
 Students should reach out to KPE Office of the Registrar and Student Services at grad.kpe@utoronto.ca for more information concerning program extension requests.